gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

    Manually create the workspaces by running `terragrunt init`.
 Afterward, set up the environment variables as described above.

 3. **Programmatic Workspace and Credential Setup**:
    Use the [`tfe_workspace`](https://www.terraform.io/docs/providers/tfe/r/workspace.html) and [`tfe_variable`](https://www.terraform.io/docs/providers/tfe/r/variable.html) resources to programmatically configure the workspaces and set their credentials using Terraform itself.
-This approach is highly recommended for automation and consistency.
+We highly recommended this approach for automation and consistency.

-Regardless of the method you choose, it is essential to maintain alignment between your workspaces and your Terragrunt configuration.
-For every new module added to Terragrunt, a corresponding workspace must be created.
-Additionally, if your AWS API keys are rotated, they will need to be updated in each workspace.
-The programmatic approach is preferred as it reduces manual effort and minimizes the risk of configuration drift.
+Regardless of which method you choose, keeping your workspaces aligned with your Terragrunt configuration is critical.
+For every new module added to Terragrunt, you need to create a corresponding workspace.
+If you rotate your AWS API keys, ensure they are updated in each workspace.
+A programmatic approach is recommended, as it reduces manual effort and lowers the risk of configuration drift.

 ### Setting Variables

 In standard Terragrunt usage, variables are passed to Terraform through the [`inputs`](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#inputs) attribute.
 Variables defined in `inputs` are typically passed to Terraform using [the environment variable mechanism](https://www.terraform.io/docs/configuration/variables.html#environment-variables:).
-However, this approach is not supported by Terraform Cloud (TFC).
+However, Terraform Cloud (TFC) does not support this approach.
 Instead, you can create a `*.auto.tfvars` file to provide the required inputs.

 :::caution